nitnelave/ProtEnc/README.md

     the same origin and label, or that there are no unreachable states.
 I feel that this is more the responsability of the user: they need to make sure the FSM is the right one for their protocol.
-  - We check the top-level list parameters (`Transitions`, `FinalStates`, ...) but we could go down and check that the function pointers are from the wrapped class, that the types are `Transition`/`FinalState`/..., that the states are from the right enum, and so on.
+  - We check the top-level list parameters (`Transitions`, `FinalTransitions`, ...) but we could go down and check that the function pointers are from the wrapped class, that the types are `Transition`/`FinalTransition`/..., that the states are from the right enum, and so on.
 - **Better error messages.** When the transition is not found, we have static information about the state and the function pointer, so it should theoretically be possible to craft an error message with more information